vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

 Can you afford to fully train and retrain your own BERT language model?
 Training costs is important part of machine learning production as transformer language models get bigger.
+ELECTRA model is being adopted by the industry.
+For example [reportedly used in a web search engine Seznam](https://www.root.cz/clanky/rychla-oprava-dotazu-ve-vyhledavaci-pomoci-neuronovych-siti/), which capable to locally compete with Google in the Czech Republic.
 ELECTRA is also available on [HuggingFace](https://huggingface.co/transformers/model_doc/electra.html) including a model for pre-training.